Hiking New Zealand Guide 2019

 They’ll prepare delicious meals and gourmet packed lunches and they’ll let you know their restaurant recommendations when eating out.
 And all the while they’ll become your friend, forming genuine and meaningful connections with visitors from around the globe.
 Many of our travellers tell us getting to know their guides was the highlight of their time in New Zealand and we don’t doubt them for a second!

-Choosing a guided New Zealand hiking tour is never going to be the cheapest way to see New Zealand, but that’s not necessarily a bad thing.
+Choosing a guided hiking tour is never going to be the cheapest way to see New Zealand, but that’s not necessarily a bad thing.
 Despite it being a little more expensive, if you choose a reputable company then you’ll more than get what you pay for.
 Here at New Zealand Trails, our trip fares include delightful accommodation, delicious meals, tasty snacks, comfortable transport, all guiding services (we have two Kiwi guides on every trip!), as well as any track permits and concessions required.

 We take care of all the little (but important) details, like booking accommodation and planning routes, so you get to relax and enjoy a safe journey –we think that’s money well spent!